TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/01 - Genesis/Genesis 34/Genesis 34.29.md

 ---

-and all their wealth, and all their little ones and their wives, took they captive and made a prey, even all that was in the house.
+and all their wealth.
+They took captive all their little ones and their wives, and took as plunder everything that was in the house.